teereks/telegraf-installer/README.md

 5. At the beginning of the script user will be offered "Start Menu" which allows for some common tasks to be performed.
 You might need to run the script multiple times if you want to perform more than one of these tasks in one go.
 Start menu will give following user the options:
 ![startmenu.png](/media/startmenu.PNG "Start Menu ")
     - **Install and update programs** allows user to install new programs and update existing ones.
+Programs can be installed from public sources or included packages can be installed manually even without internet-connection.
     - **Import bundled configurations** allows user to deploy configurations (per program) that are included in the repository itself.
     - **Manage program configurations** enables user to checkout and modify currently deployed configurations (per program) as well as make modifications to the contents.